tommichael88/booktomnyc/ServiceAgreement.md

 This Agreement follows the laws of the State of New York.
 Legal actions related to this Agreement will be taken exclusively in New York City, New York courts.

 ## 5. Service Providers Status
-The Service Provider is not a general contractor and does not represent themselves as such.
+The Service Provider is not a licensed general contractor or professional tradesperson (such as a licensed plumber or electrician).
+Client acknowledges that the Service Provider does represent himself in such capacities and will not allow Service Provider to perform any work requiring such status by law.
 The Service Provider is not obligated to accept or perform any tasks requiring the skills of a professional tradesman (i.e., a licensed professional plumber or certified professional electrician) or any work necessitating specific licensing, insurance, or permits as mandated by law.

 In the State of New York, the Service Provider will comply with legal standards for handyman work.
 If the Client requests work that does not align with these standards, the Client assumes all associated risks, except as prohibited by law.
 The Client is responsible for confirming whether any work requires permits, licenses, or specific qualifications of the Service Provider to comply with the law.
 Failure by the Client to verify or enforce these requirements is at their own risk.